Image dissector: History

 American television pioneer Philo T. Farnsworth invented the first functional image dissector in 1927, submitting a patent application on January 7, 1927.
 On September 7 of that year, the image dissector successfully transmitted its first image, a simple straight line, at Farnsworth's laboratory at 202 Green Street in San Francisco.
 By September 3, 1928, Farnsworth had developed the system sufficiently to hold a demonstration for the press, the first such successful demonstration of a fully electronic television system.

 In 1929 Farnsworth eliminated a motor generator from the system, so it then had no mechanical parts.
 Further developments that year included improvements in image clarity and an increase in the number of lines of resolution, such that it exceeded that of the mechanical television systems.
 Also in 1929, Farnsworth transmitted the first live human images with his system, including a three and a half-inch image of his wife Elma ("Pem") with her eyes closed (possibly due to the bright lighting required).

 Since the electrons emitted within an image dissector are collected by the electron multiplier or anode only during the very brief time an area of the "electron image" is exposed, the bulk of the electrons are lost.
 Thus the earliest image dissectors were very inefficient, and extremely bright illumination was required for it to be used effectively.
 Farnsworth addressed this problem with the invention of an "electron multiplier" (not to be confused with contemporary electron multipliers), a device that increased the number of electrons in a circuit by generating "secondary emissions" of electrons from a pair of opposed surfaces, thus amplifying the electrical signal.

 Farnsworth applied for a patent for his "electron multiplier" on March 3, 1930 and demonstrated its application in 1931.
 Farnsworth continued to improve the device, which would come to be called a "multipactor", such that it reportedly could amplify a signal to the 60th power or better, and showed great promise in other fields of electronics.
 A significant problem with the multipactor, however, was that it wore out at an unsatisfactorily rapid rate.

 On August 25, 1934, Farnsworth gave the world's first public demonstration of a complete, all-electronic television system, which included his image dissector, at the Franklin Institute in Philadelphia, Pennsylvania.

-In April 1933, Farnsworth submitted a patent application entitled Image Dissector, but which actually detailed a charge storage low electron velocity cathode ray tube (CRT) camera tube.
-Its principles were developed and implemented by RCA (which paid royalties for them) in the image orthicon, the mainstay commercial television camera tube until it began to be replaced by solid state image sensors in the 1980's.
+In April 1933, Farnsworth submitted a patent application entitled Image Dissector, but which actually detailed a charge storage low electron velocity cathode-ray tube (CRT) camera tube.
+Its principles were developed and implemented by RCA.
+Though RCA had paid royalties though in 1939, legal cost associated with RCA's patent dispute, war time manufacturing pressure, Farnsworths patent expiring just eight years later, and his understandable disillusionment his company would be dissolved shortly after world war two.
+The image dissector with its many pitfalls would rapidly be replaced through the 1930s by the image orthicon and iconoscopes, until the 1980s when they would also be replaced by solid state image sensors.

-By late 1930s, dissectors were replaced by more efficient iconoscopes.